 Note that to access all VPN server locations, you need to purchase an AdGuard VPN subscription.

 With desktop apps and browser extensions this goes without saying — there’s rarely any conflicts between apps, save for antiviruses and other similarly oriented software.

 With mobile devices, on the other hand, it’s not that simple.
-In the vast majority of cases, two VPN-based apps will not work together, just because certain OS-induced limitations exist that prevent that from happening, both on Android and iOS.
+In the vast majority of cases, two VPN-based apps will not work together, just because certain OS-induced limitations exist that prevent that from happening, both in Android and iOS.

-However, we managed to find a solution to befriend AdGuard VPN and AdGuard ad blocker.
+However, we managed to find a solution to befriend AdGuard VPN and AdGuard Ad Blocker.
 When you have both AdGuard apps installed on one device simultaneously, they will automatically become compatible without any input required from you.
 This is a unique opportunity to take advantage of two sets of features, which you would normally have to choose between.

 QUIC is a cutting-edge protocol that has many perks.
 The main advantage is it can improve connection quality in non-ideal conditions – for example, on mobile devices or when connecting to public Wi-Fi.
 Although the new protocol won’t affect speed when the connection is fine and stable, it will definitely make the situation better for users with slow internet.

 QUIC support is currently in the testing stage and may not work correctly at the moment.
 In the near future we will fix all the problems and tell you more about this protocol.